-D Profiles of Normalized Quality of Life
+Profiles of Normalized Quality of Life

 These use a single self-completed questionnaire which assesses different aspects of the quality of life.
-In contrast to multiple indicators which may be grouped together in batteries, the results of which may be combined into subscores for each domain, this is a large group of general indicators said to apply to ali diseases.
-The best known are the sickness impact profile (SIP)42 and the Nottingham Health Profile (NHP)43.
+In contrast to multiple indicators which may be grouped together in batteries, the results of which may be combined into subscores for each domain, this is a large group of general indicators said to apply to all diseases.
+The best known are the sickness impact profile (SIP) (42) and the Nottingham Health Profile (NHP) (43).
 The SIP consists of 136 questions grouped into two domains: physical and psychological state, and five specific independent categories.
 The ensemble may be used to provide a global score.
 Each question assesses change in behavior and measures intensity of the upset.
 An interval scale using apparently equal gradations is used to assess the relative severity of each functional problem.
 This system was presented in 1975 to 108 Seattle HMO members and 25 health professionals.
 Each point was scored between zero and 15.
-Subdomain and overall global score.
+Subdomain and overall global scores were calculated by dividing the sum of individual scores into the maximum possible score.